PrefectHQ/prefect/docs/tutorials/deployments.md

 To create the deployment specification, import `Deployment`, then define a `Deployment` object as either Python or [YAML code](/concepts/deployments/#deployment-specifications-as-code).

 Here's an example of a deployment specification for the flow you created earlier in `leo_flow.py`.
+We'll also use a [`FlowScript`](/concepts/deployments/#deployment-object) to pass the name of the flow function and the location of the flow script.

-Save the following code in a new `leo_deployment.py` file.
+Save the following deployment specification code in a new `leo_deployment.py` file.

 ```python
 from prefect.deployments import Deployment